ZilongJas/Security-Best-Practices/docs/RHEL.md

 ### Changing ports
 - in the main config under "Listen" enter `Listen [port #]`
 ___
-### VirtualHost: host multiple websites on the same server
+### VirtualHost: hprivileges or has restrictions preventing login from localhost multiple websites on the same server
 - Inherit all configs in the main config file
 - create a conf file in `/etc/httpd/conf.d` called `[hostname].local.conf`
   - ex: [rocky.local.conf](/docs/rocky.local.conf)